 Discovery and scope setting

-A good subscription engagement starts with a discovery call and a written scope document.
-Not a long requirements specification — a short, clear description of what the subscription covers, what the delivery cycle looks like, and what is outside scope.
+A good engagement starts with an intake call and a written scope document.
+Not a long requirements specification, but a short, clear description of what the subscription covers, the delivery cycle, and what falls outside scope.

-That scope document protects both sides.
+That document protects both sides.
 You know what to expect each month.
-The provider knows what work falls within the retainer and what requires a separate conversation.
+The provider knows what work falls within the retainer and what needs a separate conversation.

 Delivery cycles

-Daily async updates from the developer keep you informed without requiring you to attend meetings.
-Weekly or biweekly video calls handle planning, review, and any decisions that need discussion.
+Daily async updates from the developer keep you informed without forcing you into meetings.
+Weekly or biweekly video calls handle planning, review, and any decisions that need a face.

 Iteration and continuity

 The main advantage of a subscription over a project is continuity.
-A project starts, ends, and then requires a new negotiation to start again.
-A subscription means the developer has continuous context on your codebase, your architecture decisions, and your business priorities.
-That context compounds — the second month is faster than the first, and the sixth month is faster than the second.
+A project starts, ends, and then needs a new negotiation to start again.
+A subscription means the developer has continuous context on the codebase, the architecture decisions, and the business priorities.
+That context compounds: the second month is faster than the first, and the sixth month is faster than the second.

-A well-defined subscription should clearly specify what is included.
-The core scope in most subscriptions at the $3,000 to $5,000 per month range:
+A well-defined subscription should specify the scope clearly.
+The core scope in most subscriptions in the $3,000 to $5,000 per month range:

-• Documentation for major features or architecture decisions
+- Documentation for major features and architecture decisions

 What is typically not included:

-My own subscription scope, tech stack, and tier pricing are described in full at custom web application development.
+My own subscription scope, tech stack, and tier pricing are at custom web application development.
+The standalone website service handles fixed-scope marketing builds at a lower price point.

 Who the subscription model is for